 A hard copy will be sent to the PM by the CA.

-CRF SOP:

-Creation of Form:

--The Project Manager will create the CRF as in the past.
-The Project Manager will verify with the Fiscal Office that all funding codes are correct prior to sending the form to the CA.

--Project Manager will email CRF form to CA (Cathy) along with all sow, specs & plans and appropriation documents if required.

--CA will coordinate with PM if any changes are required.

--CA (Cathy or Estelita) will initiate form for e-signatures.

--CRF will follow the route for signatures and approvals required by the CRF’s particular funding codes.

 Common Questions:

 Q. How do I sign?

 A. Follow the instructions on the screen.

+There are three methods for signing the document.
+Note: all require you to type your full name in the “Enter your full name here” field

+Type: If this is selected a signature will appear at the “Sign Here” field with a pre-selected style/font.

+Draw: If you have a touch screen device, you will be able to Draw your name in the “Sign Here” field.
+This option will look closer to your actual signature

+Image: When you select the “Click to choose image signature” field, a window will open that will prompt you to select the location of your “signature” file.

 1. If you are using a military email address you will have to copy and paste the web address.